D-arioSpace/astroquery/docs/index.rst

    installed package that ``ESANEOCC`` library depends on.

-Another installation method that will install the library and will update the dependencies is the follwing:
+Another installation method that will install the library and will update the dependencies is the following:

 .. code-block:: bash